Adjectival/portfolio5/readme.md

 ![screenshot](/img/screenshot.png)
 ### Description
 My portfolio site.
 Links to projects and work examples.
+Mobile first, with a somewhat obnoxious navbar.
 Reflects my evolving skills as a designer and developer of web apps and websites.

 ## Setup
 1. Visit [here](https://alexanderjacks.com/) to view the site.